ENSTA-U2IS-AI/RosbagToSemanticKitti/README.md

   * `--id [String]`: Name of the sequence (default `'00'`)
   * `-n, --name [String]`: Name of the folder of the point cloud files (default `'velodyne'`)

-These indications are also available by using `-h`, it will display all the above informations
+These indications are also available by using `-h`, it will display all the above informations.
+Note that if the name of the sequence already exists, it will continue to add new files to it without overwriting.

 ## Automatic labeling using normal orientation threshold